 Beard Maintenance and Hygiene In Quarantine – A Simple Guide

 You might have seen an infographic from CDC which shows if you are wearing masks or respirators, it is better to be clean-shaven.
-However, they say it mostly for health workers.
-Moreover, if you are staying at home and are not as such exposed to ill people, you can keep your beard and facial hair intact.
+However, they say it is mostly for health workers.
+Moreover, if you are staying at home and are not as exposed to ill people, you can keep your beard and facial hair intact.

 What follows are some of the hygiene routines you can manage to keep your facial hair clean.

 If you are growing facial hair for the first time, you may experience an itch, and with that comes the tendency to scratch.
 However, those of us who already have a beard know particularly well the urge to run our hands through your beard every now and then.

 Keep Your Beard Clean

 This needs no mention, but we can’t stress its importance enough.
 As we know the repeated instruction of washing your hands in these times, keeping your beard clean is also important.